All Episodes

 Why would they?

-Anyway, that's just a little uh a little review.
+Anyway, that's just a little review.

-This was January 25th of this year.
+This was January 25th of this year, World News Tonight.

-World News Tonight, Nyan Sawyer talking to the Bamster.
+Nian Sawyer talking to the bamster.

-She said, Ever in the middle of all this coming at you, do you think maybe one term is enough?
+She said, ever in the middle of all this coming at you, do you think maybe one term is enough?

 I'd rather be a really good one-term president than a mediocre two-term president.